 Data, if used properly, is key to success in any organization.
-It’s impossible to improve without metrics which help us understand performance and set a baseline.
+It’s impossible to improve without metrics that help us understand performance and set a baseline.
 Most organizations start off with good intentions – using data to increase efficiency, drive accountability, and improve key metrics – but quickly devolve into a state of bureaucratic, “grade your own homework” deflection.
 This results in using data to either distract from the true state of the union or, worse yet, outright lie and cover it up.

 In the 1990s, the NYPD implemented CompStat, a citywide database system that used comparative statistics to more effectively track and reduce crime.
 It held officers responsible for crime in their areas and was credited for bringing crime rates down by 75%.
 Yet over the course of the last few decades, it has actually led to officers caring less about fulfilling their duties and more about showing improvement upon metrics that are tracked.
 Taken to the extreme, there have been accounts of cops reducing the severity of reported crimes just to improve metrics.